8greg8/hcdc/README.md

 4. Move/copy all annotations from `Car-Parts-Segmentation/testset/` and `Car-Parts-Segmentation/trainingset` to `car_parts_dataset/orig/annotations`.

-5. Open `correct_carparts.ipynb` notebook.
+5. Open `notebooks/dataset/correct_carparts.ipynb` notebook.
 Correct paths according to your directory structure.
 Run all cells to correct the dataset annotations and split training data to train and validation set.
 Finally, link, move, or copy train and validation data and accompanying annotations to `car_parts_dataset/ocln` folder.

-6. Correct configuration files `configs/base_occlude_coco_format.yaml` and `configs/occlude/occlude_carparts.yaml` according to your use case.
-Run `python dataset.py --cfg configs/occlude/occlude_carparts.yaml` to occlude test set by using *Pascal VOC 2010*.
+6. Correct configuration files `configs/dataset/base_occlude_coco_format.yaml` and `configs/dataset/occlude/occlude_carparts.yaml` according to your use case.
+Run `python dataset.py --cfg configs/dataset/occlude/occlude_carparts.yaml` to occlude test set by using *Pascal VOC 2010*.

 #### 3. Pascal-Part Dataset